-Knowing when to say goodbye.
-It can be a hard thing to decide when you may care, or even love the person.
+Knowing when to say goodbye ain’t easy.
+It can be made harder when you may care, or even love the person.
 But does there come a time for you to walk away?

 It can be difficult and at what point does enough become enough?